polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 The integer number behind the role's name, is the number of users belonging to that role.
 Besides from that, there's not really much to say about the role system in Phosphorus Five.
 If you wish, you can roll your own, much more complex role system though.
-This is easily done, by exchanging this entire project.
+This is easily done, by exchanging this entire component out with your own.
 If you do, you will still probably want to at least provide all Active Events, following at least as close to as possible, the same rough API as this project does, to make sure you don't break existing code.

 If you want a more advanced access right system, you might also want to replace the [p5.io.authorization](../p5.io.authorization/) project.

-In addition, p5.security also defines some "protected" Active Events, which are only accessible for C# code.
-These events are beyond the scope of this documentation.
-Check out the source code if you're interested.